-If you have children who haven’t attained the legal age or who may have special needs and require care past the legal age, nominate a guardian.
+If you have minor children who haven’t attained the legal age or who may have special needs and require care past the legal age, nominate a guardian.
 The named guardian takes full physical and legal custody of your minors after you die.
 While guardianship typically passes down to any surviving parent, you may want to name someone else if the surviving parent is incompetent.

 6. Sign your will

 When all your wishes are finally on paper, proceed to sign your will.
 However, check your state’s requirements before signing.
 Some jurisdictions specify the number and identity of witnesses.
 Ideally, have at least two witnesses.

 Note: A will is not legally valid until signed before witnesses.
 Also, witnesses are not supposed to be beneficiaries of your will.

 Find a secure place to store your will and ensure your executor knows where to find a copy.
 For example, you can keep your estate planning documents in a safety deposit box, a fireproof safe, or a legacy drawer.
 You can also store or even have your will executed electronically.

 Chances are, you will not immediately after preparing your will.
 Therefore, you may need to update or amend your will based on significant life changes or after a specific period.